 Do you feel like having sexy cat eyes, but you have no good eyeliner?
 Use a thin makeup brush and stroke it towards a mascara brush to catch a bit of the mascara.
 Smear off any excess mascara on a piece of paper or the back of your hand and then use the brush to form your cat eyes.

 And when you need a new mascara, try the Kanebo – MASCARA 38ºC (here at Amazon).
 It is hands down the best mascara I’ve ever used – and actually the only one I use!
 It washes off with warm water and never smudges.
-It comes both as a regular mascara (the one I linked to) and a lengthening and separating version.
+It comes both as a regular mascara and lengthening and separating versions.
 The latter one is very expensive, but oh so good.
 I usually by that one when traveling abroad.

 Instantly whiter teeth

-One cup of coffee too much and your teeth will star taking on that yellowing shade.
-Teeth bleaching is time-consuming, expensive and might even harm your teeth.
+One cup of coffee too much and your teeth will start taking on that yellowing shade.
+Teeth bleaching is time-consuming, expensive, and might even harm your teeth.
 Why not try a natural whitening instead?

 Mix 1.5 teaspoons of baking soda with 1 teaspoon of hydrogen peroxide to a smooth paste.
 Add one or two drops of peppermint oil for taste if you want.
 Make sure there are no remaining lumps of baking soda in the paste.
 Use the toothbrush, but let the paste sit for 1-2 minutes before rinsing.
 Do not swallow!
 Brush your teeth one more time with regular toothpaste to remove any residue.